microsoft/ApplicationInspector/README.md

 ## Usage

 Application Inspector is a command-line tool.
 Run it from a command line in Windows, Linux, or MacOS.
-Be sure to see our project wiki page for more help https://Github.com/Microsoft/ApplicationInspector/wiki

 ```
 > dotnet AppInspector.dll or on **Windows** simply AppInspector.exe <command> <options>